saeyslab/nichenetr/vignettes/seurat_wrapper.md

 package="nichenetr")`, we also show the execution of these steps one for one, but in contrast to the main vignette now specifically for a Seurat Object.
-This allows users to adapt specific steps of the pipeline to make them more appropriate for their data.
+This allows users to adapt specific steps of the pipeline to make them more appropriate for their data (recommended).

 As example expression data of interacting cells, we will use mouse NICHE-seq data from Medaglia et al. to explore intercellular